List of Sayonara, Zetsubou-Sensei episodes: Zoku Sayonara Zetsubou-Sensei

-Goku Sayonara Zetsubō Sensei
+Goku Sayonara Zetsubou-sensei

 The OVA retains much of the same staff from Zoku with few changes.
 Akiyuki Shinbo, Naoyuki Tatsuwa, Yukihiro Miyamoto, Hideyuki Morioka, and Hiroki Yamamura all retain their previous roles as director, assistant director, chief unit director, character designer/chief animation director, and chief animation director, respectively.
 However, Oguro is replaced as series composition writer by Shinbo and Shaft (the latter under the collective penname of Fuyashi Tou) themselves.